 Printable Recipe Card

 - 4-5 large sweet onions sliced

 - 7 - 8 sprigs fresh thyme plus additional for garnish

 - 1 tablespoon butter

-- ¼ cup dry red or white wine
+- ¼ cup wine red or white will work

 - Brush the Dijon mustard evenly on both sides of the pork chops.

 - Season each chop, on both sides, with salt and pepper.

 - Add 1 tablespoon of olive oil to a large skillet over medium/high heat and brown the chops on both sides, (approximately 2-3 minutes per side).